rendiffdev/rendiff-dev/CONTRIBUTING.md

 Feel free to open an issue for any questions about contributing.

-Thank you for contributing to FFmpeg API!
+Thank you for contributing to Rendiff!